akprasad/arunkprasad.com/akp/posts/a-fast-and-simple-gmail-workflow.md

-title: A fast and simple Gmail workflow
+title: A Fast and Simple Gmail Workflow
 description: How I learned to stop worrying and tame my inbox
 date: 2022-01-07